Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 -Improved Dynamic Resolution Scaling support (film grain, bloom, TAA, lens optics, ... did not scale properly with dynamic rendering resolutions, and it generally just did not look very nice)
 -Improved Anisotropic Filtering (it was not set to 16x on all textures) -Improved swapchain flip model
--More (e.g. the sun got progressively smaller at higher resolutions in some scenes, added optional HDR post process filter on video cutscenes)!
+-More (e.g. the sun got progressively smaller at higher resolutions in some scenes, objects highlights didn't look right at higher resolutions, added optional HDR post process filter on video cutscenes)!

 How to use:
 Drop all the files into the game installation folder (including "autoexec.cfg" and "system.cfg"), except the "game.cfg" file that goes into the user data folder (this is optional, but suggested).